Performance

 Joycean celebrations in Dalkey Castle & Heritage Centre

-Each year since 2000, on 15th June (the evening before Bloomsday), a team of actors performs extracts from Ulysses, Dubliners, and A Portrait of the Artist as a Young Man in the Heritage Centre on Castle Street, Dalkey, County Dublin.
+Each year since 2000, on an evening before Bloomsday, a team of actors performs extracts from Ulysses, Dubliners, and A Portrait of the Artist as a Young Man in the Heritage Centre on Castle Street, Dalkey, County Dublin.

 Joyce’s father, John Stanislaus, was a native of Cork, but he lived in Dalkey.
 He kept a boat in nearby Coliemore and competed in the Dalkey Regatta.